HuntStar01/Image-Editor/README.md

 4. **Start the Frontend React App**:

     ## In the frontend folder, run:
+        cd frontend
         npm start

 The frontend will run at http://localhost:3000.

 ## Running the Application
  Visit http://localhost:3000 in your browser.
  Use the upload button to upload an image in either JPEG or PNG format.
  Adjust the brightness, hue, saturation, and rotation of the image using the sliders.
  Use the Reset button to revert the image to its original state.
  Once you are happy with the result, click the Download button to save the edited image.